sdrap/sdrap.github.io/activities/activities.md

     **Participants:** Elected students in quantitative finance and related fields.
     **Meeting Format:** The Team Workshop Meeting is challenged by problems from financial institutions from China, America and Canada.
 The students with professors form groups to solve the proposed problems with hands-on directions from these financial institutions.
 The workshop provides an opportunity for the students to experience the whole problem solving process: observation, postulation, simulation and all the way to solutions in an collaborative atmosphere.

-2016 April 18th-19th April &mdash; [Workshop on Risk Measures, XVA Analysis, Cost of Capital & Central Counterparties](http://cqf.nus.edu.sg/NUS_SJTU_Evry_Workshop/Overview.html)
+2016 April 18th-19th &mdash; [Workshop on Risk Measures, XVA Analysis, Cost of Capital & Central Counterparties](http://cqf.nus.edu.sg/NUS_SJTU_Evry_Workshop/Overview.html)
 :   **Date:** April 18th--19th
     **Place:** Standard Chartered Bank,8 Marina Boulevard, Marina Bay Financial Centre Tower 1, Singapore
     **Room:** L21 Townhall